Foster a Pet

 Not as common, but we occasionally have animals that need extra special care.
 These foster animals may require exercise restriction, daily medications or medicated baths during their time in foster.
 Most medical fosters have their foster animals in their home for 2-4 weeks.
 We are looking for people that:

 - Will provide a warm and loving environment for their foster pet

 - Have experience or are comfortable with animals with medical concerns

 - Are available to bring their foster pets back to the ARL for follow up rechecks for their conditions

 ARL’s foster care opportunities vary depending on the current need, so do not hesitate to submit an application.

 Steps to Becoming a Foster Parent

 There’s more than one way to help animals in need!
 Interested in volunteering your time in another way?
 Check out all of ARL’s volunteer opportunities.

-For questions regarding ARL’s volunteer or foster care programs, contact Debby Chaplic, ARL’s Associate Director of Volunteer Services, at email@example.com or (617) 226-5670.
+For questions regarding ARL’s volunteer or foster care programs, contact Debby Chaplic, ARL’s Associate Director of Volunteer Engagement, at firstname.lastname@example.org or (617) 226-5670.